espsrc/rucio-rse-StoRM-webdav/README.md

 By default a storage area named `dteam-disk` is accessible at the URL https://spsrc-local:8443/dteam-disk or, if anonymous access is granted, at https://dteam-disk:8085/dteam-disk

-## Add a new RSE from RUCIO Admintrator console
+## Add a new RSE from RUCIO Administrator console

 Add a deterministic RSE for our SPSRC